Skip to Content

 Best Japanese Single Bevel Knife

-The best single bevel Japanese knife is the Deba.
+The best single-bevel Japanese knife is the Deba.
 This is mainly due to the greater versatility of the Deba for a wide range of meat processing tasks in the kitchen.

-Although the Deba’s primary intention is for fish processing, it can be used to process poultry in the kitchen as well as slicing other meat.
+Although the Deba’s primary intention is for fish processing, it can be used to process poultry in the kitchen as well as slice other meat.
 It is best to slice boneless cuts of meat when slicing other meat since large bones can damage the Deba’s edge.

-A Deba is a good first-time Japanese knife to try, especially if it will be your first single bevel knife.
-Sourcing a quality single bevel Japanese knife can be challenging if you don’t know where to look or what to look for.
+A Deba is a good first-time Japanese knife to try, especially if it will be your first single-bevel knife.
+Sourcing a quality single-bevel Japanese knife can be challenging if you don’t know where to look or what to look for.

-We can recommend the Yoshihiro Shiroko High Carbon Steel Deba (Amazon link) as a great single bevel knife to add to your kitchen knife collection!
+We can recommend the Yoshihiro Shiroko High Carbon Steel Deba (Amazon link) as a great single-bevel knife to add to your kitchen knife collection!

 TIP: Choosing your first Japanese knife can raise a few questions about which style of knife to choose.
 Check out the ultimate guide about buying your first Japanese knife in the article below: